consolidation/cgr/README.md

 You may select any directory you like for the `CGR_BIN_DIR`, as long as if is in your $PATH.

+## Troubleshooting

+If you find that `cgr` is still behaving like a standard Composer `global require` command, double-check the settings of your $PATH variable, and use `which cgr` and `alias cgr` to deterime whether or not this script is being selected by your shell.
+It is possible that cgr may conflict with some other tool; for example, [the oh-my-zsh project defines a cgr alias](https://github.com/robbyrussell/oh-my-zsh/blob/0d45e771c8d3d1f7c465be465fcbdb4169141347/plugins/composer/composer.plugin.zsh#L46).
+If this is an issue for you, either `unalias cgr`, or perhaps add `alias cgrx="$HOME/.composer/vendor/bin/cgr"` to run this experimental tool as `cgrx`.

 ## Limitations

 Composer will also load Composer Plugins from the "global" Composer project.
 This is rare; however, if you would like to install a Composer Installer globally, then you must use the `composer global require` command directly.
 The cgr script isolates the projects it installs from each other to avoid potential conflicts between dependencies; this isolation also makes any Composer Plugins unavailable in the global context.